tlgf/electricReality/README.md

 # electricReality
-An artwork combining electronics and print based on a photo from 2013.
+An artwork combining electronics and print media based around a photo taken in 2013.